DigitalzombieTLD/TLD-StickPick/README.md

 the calorie penalty for picking up items, and choose if only sticks / stones or both get picked up.

-In addition you can modify the "StickPickCustomList.txt" to add custom items that get picked up.
-One item per line, no spaces.
+In addition you can put a "StickPickCustomList.txt" file in your Mods folder, to add custom items that get picked up.
+One item per line, no spaces!

+eg.
+GEAR_Arrow
+GEAR_ArrowHead
+GEAR_ArrowShaft

 Use the following list:
 https://the-long-dark-modding.fandom.com/wiki/Gear_Name

+Note:
-Note: Not all items from that list are getting picked up.
+Not all items from that list are getting picked up.
+Only items that are actually on the "GEAR" object layer (17).
 Please report any items that don't work.

 ===========================